2027 Prep Enrolment:

 We would like to respectfully acknowledge the Yorta Yorta people, the Traditional Custodians of the land.
 We pay our respects to the Elders past, present, and emerging.

 Gunbower Primary School prides itself on being a family-centred, welcoming school with an inclusive, friendly, and happy learning community atmosphere.
 The school is set in the rural township of Gunbower approximately 200 km north of Melbourne.
-At census in 2024, the school had 41 students, with enrolments stable over the last 5-year period.
+At census in 2026, the school had 23 students.
 The school comprises an original two-classroom building plus a 2011 BER building (containing flexible learning spaces for 2/3 classes and an administration suite).
-In 2024 there are 3 classes comprising of Prep/1, Grade 2/3, and Grade 4/5/6.
-There were 2 full-time teachers and a 0.64 teacher who shares the G4/5/6 class with the Principal, along with a 0.4 tutor/tier three support.
-There were also 4 part-time aides working 13 hours a week, with at least one in each classroom.
+In 2026, there are 2 classes comprising of Prep/1/2, and Grade 3/4/5/6.
+There is 1 full-time teacher and a 0.64 teacher who shares the G3/4/5/6 class with another part-time teacher two days a week.
+Support for students is delivered by the school principal who is also in the Mental Health and Wellbeing leader role.
+There are 2 part-time aides supporting students in each classroom.

 The school continues to provide a safe and supportive environment with dedicated and enthusiastic teachers and support staff.
 It is a highly stimulating and engaging environment that caters to the needs of every child.
 Staff pride themselves in catering to their students' individual learning needs, using highly regarded, research-based teaching and learning methods.
 There is an ongoing focus on improving literacy and numeracy outcomes for all students and strengthening student intellectual engagement and self-awareness.
 Students are encouraged to strive to become their best versions of themselves as happy, healthy individuals who can contribute to and flourish within their community.
 The school's vision is to provide a comprehensive education for all students enabling them to reach their academic, social, emotional, and physical potential.
 Our school motto of ¿Learning for Life¿ reinforces this vision.